 Adaptive Reuse

 Located at 881 Granville Street, this site is a palimpsest of Vancouver's history.
-Originally the Maple Leaf Theatre (1908) and later the Odeon, it has been reinvented as The Pearl by independent promoter MODO-LIVE.
-It stands as a "cultural holdout" in the district, bridging the gap between DJ clubs and large concert halls.
+Originally the Maple Leaf Theatre (1908), later the Odeon, and most recently the nightclub The Venue (2009 to 2021), it was put up for sale in 2021 and reopened as The Pearl in 2023 by MODO Live, a Toronto-based content and media group.
+It stands as a "cultural holdout" in the district, sized between the area's DJ clubs and its large concert halls.
+The room spans more than 10,000 square feet across two levels with wrap-around balconies, and its stage runs 24 feet wide by 15 feet deep.

 High-Fidelity Audio

 Punching above its weight, the venue features a tour-grade Meyer Sound MICA line array system.
-The narrow dispersion of the array is specifically tuned to the room's deep "shoebox" geometry, providing clarity that rivals larger arenas.
+The narrow dispersion of the array is specifically tuned to the room's deep "shoebox" geometry, keeping the sound clear across the floor.

 The "Feeder" Venue